21st Century Learning

 Sydney Catholic Schools provide a number of resources to all students across the system to ensure not only are they accessing applications to enhance their learning but are also safe when working online.

 All students access Cloudshare, which is the virtual learning space where students and teachers can collaborate effectively and safely.
 Cloudshare use Google Apps for Education as its foundation so students work within the Google platform.
 All students have Gmail accounts and save work in the Google Drive folders.
 Teachers are able to monitor and communicate directly with students through the Hapara Dashboard platform.

 Keeping students safe online is a major priority for Sydney Catholic Schools.
-Currently they are using the Zscaler platform to ensure all staff and students have the best protection possible when working in the virtual world.
+Currently SCS are using the Zscaler platform to ensure all staff and students have the best protection possible when working in the virtual world.

 The College is also mindful of the impact of new technologies on students.
 We will be continuing to develop our wellbeing programs to increase the ability of our students to navigate their way successfully through the online world.
-The use of technology by young people is constantly evolving.
-This recently released video highlights the most up to date statistics on the use of social media by young people in Australia.